Missouri National Bank (Kansas City, MO)

 Newspaper Excerpt

-The Missouri National bank resumed business this morning, having fully recovered from the effects of the senseless panic which caused suspension two weeks ago.
+The Missouri National bank resumed business this morning, having fully recovered from the effects of the senseless panic which caused its suspension two weeks ago.

 Source